Yossri78/MobileAutomationTask/README.md

   - Cucumber
   - Cucumber/Extent Report

  💢Running Instructions:
-  - Add your device name and Android version in the DriverManager.class
+  - Set options for your device name and Android version in the DriverManager.class
   - Run Appium server
   - Run script through TestRunner.class

  💢Reports:

   Report will be found in the following path "test-output/SparkReport/ExtendPDF.pdf" and it will be generated after each run

+ 💢Tools used:
+    - AVD Android Studio
+    - Appium Inspector